 Notice how dirt is placed all around the inside bottom rails to close any openings under the skids that may be the result of uneven earthen terrain?
 This will prevent smoke from escaping.
+(Not applicable to the Roll-Off FireBox as it is not open to the ground, because it has a floor.)
 The FireBox must be placed on well-leveled soil (dirt), never on surfaces like concrete slabs, gravel, crushed stones or asphalt.